 Tuition, Fees, & Scholarships

 Auburn University tuition and fees may vary slightly from year to year.
-Please refer to this PDF for the latest estimates.
-For those students seeking Financial Aid please visit the Auburn financial aid Web site.
+Please view Admissions: Money Matters for the most up-to-date tuition costs.
+For those students seeking Financial Aid please view Student Financial Services.

 As a professional school, the Harbert College of Business charges a professional fee in addition to the standard university fees.
 This fee ensures that Harbert College students have the best available career guidance and placement services.